 Our Sanctuary & Chapel

-Celebrating 100 Years in our Sanctuary
+Celebrating Over 100 Years in our Sanctuary

-Ohef Sholom Temple is extremely proud to celebrate 100 years in our beautiful Sanctuary.
+Ohef Sholom Temple is extremely proud to celebrate over 100 years in our beautiful Sanctuary.
 Built in 1918 in the Greek Revival style, the Sanctuary seats over 600 people in velvet auditorium-style seating.
 The beautiful stained glass windows and high ceiling allow in an abundance of natural light accompanied by great visibility of the bimah from anywhere in the Sanctuary.

 Our High Holy Days services, weddings, B’nai Mitzvah and other large services are held in the Sanctuary.
 Recent modern updates and modifications have been made to ensure our Sanctuary is accessible to all, including those with physical disabilities.
 These include: